 Bathing waters are designated waters and beaches that large numbers of bathers use.
 The objective for bathing waters is to preserve, protect and improve the quality of the environment and to protect human health by meeting the 'sufficient' water quality standards of the Bathing Waters Directive and to take such realistic and proportionate measures considered appropriate with a view to increasing the number of bathing waters classified as 'excellent' or 'good'.
 A revised Bathing Water Directive introduced new water quality objectives for bathing water protected areas from 2015.
 2015 is the first year of the new Directive that imposes tighter standards on bathing water qualify classifications aimed at achieving higher standards than the past Directive.
-In the Dee RBD there is 1 bathing water at West Kirby.
-Table 12 summarises the bathing water Protected Areas current status with regard to the revised Directive standards.
+In the Western Wales RBD there are 102 bathing waters.
+Table 10 summarises the bathing water Protected Areas current status with regard to the revised Directive standards.